KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 4) **Anomalies detection** is responsible for preliminarily detecting anomalous, and submitting the set of candidate anomalies to the upper module for verification.

-5) **Verification** is responsible for giving the ability for operators to give feedback and further improve the detection accuracy.
+5) **Verification** is responsible for giving the ability to operators to give feedback and further improve the detection accuracy.

 The following figure shows a high level architecture of the solution, divided into 5 components: